-We will learn how we can all help the Earth, but mainly how we can coexist with the environment.
-As educators we will use many different methods to teach our students to live in a way so that our actions have a deep impact on the environment and we need to protect the Earth for future generations.
+“Education is not preparation for life, but Education is Life” (John Dewey).
+We will learn how dwellers on the Earth, coexist with the environment.
+Teach our students to live in a way so that our actions have a deep positive impact on the environment.
+We need to protect the Earth for future generations.

 You and your students will: